White circle

 Report editor concept 2 was the chosen idea

-We decided to explore this idea further because you get the preview of the contents in each card but constrained to the first few items.
+I decided to explore this idea further because you get the preview of the contents in each card but constrained to the first few items.
 This decreases loading times so additional data is only displayed when the user clicks on that card to view it.

 It also has the added benefit of being able to dynamically change the cards to fit each report without breaking the layout and being able to see the contents of the card before clicking on it (a major problem with the accordions).